Make A Wish (August 27, 1937)

 Free Download of the old movie Make A Wish

 Make-A-Wish-1937-720p.mp4 (1.4gb - 986x720)

 Bobby Breen was ten years old when he made this movie, the third in a string of hits.
-The young Canadian lad first sang in a Toronto nightclub at the age of four, and his carreer skyrocketed until his voice changed.
-When he lost his high soprano voice he also lost his career, and never recovered.
+The young Canadian lad first sang in a Toronto nightclub at the age of four, and his career skyrocketed until his voice changed.
+When he lost his boyish soprano voice, he also lost his career, and never recovered.